 - If you buy from a breeder please make sure they are only breeding from cats who have been screened and declared free of genetic disorders.
 This is the only way to stamp out genetically transmitted conditions.

-21 ways to increase the Maine Coon lifespan
+22 ways to increase Maine Coon life expectancy

 - Herpes (Feline Viral Rhinotracheitis) – This is the ‘FVR’ in FVRCP